dustywhite7/Econ8320/SlidesCode/10 - Plotly.md

 Let's make use of this week's and last week's data together!
 - Draw data from any dataset
-- Generate three plots that you find interesting
+- Generate three plots that you find interesting **using Plotly**
-- Try to use at least two different kinds of plots, just to get more practice
+- Try to use a different kind of plot for each figure, just to get more practice